Applications are invited for a Beecroft Fellowship in Cosmology and Gravitational Physics.

 The successful candidate will be required to develop a personal research programme in theoretical cosmology (which may include numerical modelling and/or data analysis), interacting with faculty members.
 The candidate will be required to demonstrate the ability to manage their own academic research and administrative activities which may involve small scale project management, to co-ordinate multiple aspects of work to meet deadlines.
 The candidate will take part in the academic life of BIPAC and the astrophysics group at the Physics Department, and in particular attending and taking part in seminars, colloquia and journal clubs.

 Candidates should have experience of contributing to publications and/or presentations and be able to contribute new ideas for research projects and research income generation.

 Applicants should possess, or close to obtaining a doctorate in physics or a related field and ideally a strong background in Physics or Astrophysics.

 Previous experience in the field of Cosmology, Computational Astrophysics, Early Universe or Gravitational Physics will be an advantage.

+Only applications received before midday 19 November 2021 can be considered.
 You will be required to upload a supporting statement, CV and details of two referees as part of your online application.
-Your referees should be asked to send their letters, before the application deadline, to email@example.com.
+Your referees should be asked to send their letters, before the application deadline, to [email protected].